 There are many places you can put your money besides underneath your pillow, including in stocks, bonds, savings, mutual funds, CDs, currencies, commodities, and of course, real estate investments.
 There are positive and negative aspects to each investment option, but since we’re here to learn about real estate, we’ll focus on that and that alone.

-One of the most commonly stated reasons people give for investing in real estate is that they are seeking out financial freedom, but there are others, as well.
-Of course, each person will have his or her own personal reasons.
+One of the most common reasons people give for investing in real estate is that they are seeking out financial freedom, but there are others as well.
+Of course, each person will have their own personal reasons.
 They are typically seeking one or several of the following:

 - Cash flow